Energy policy of Canada: British Columbian natural gas

 The provincial government has stated "natural gas is a climate solution", under the LiveSmart BC initiative, natural gas furnaces and water heaters receive cash back thereby promoting the burning of fossil fuel in the province.
 The province states that an important part of new natural gas production will come from the Horn River basin where about 500 million tonnes of CO_{2} will be released into the atmosphere.
 Natural gas production in BC tripled between 1990 and 2010.

 Total BC petroleum and natural gas emissions in 2014 were 50 million tonnes of carbon dioxide equivalent.
 The city of Vancouver in 2015 issued a report stating that for buildings, natural gas supplied 59% of all energy use, while electricity made up the remainder.
 BC has committed to reducing greenhouse gases to 33 per cent below 2007 levels by 2020, however the province is far short of that goal, only achieving a 6.5% reduction as of 2015.
-Although the new Site C dam is expected to have a large initial electricity surplus, the former Liberal government of the province proposed to sell this power rather than using it to cut the 2.3 e9cuft per day of natural gas consumption.
+Although the new John Horgan Dam is expected to have a large initial electricity surplus, the former Liberal government of the province proposed to sell this power rather than using it to cut the 2.3 e9cuft per day of natural gas consumption.